Svulster/Contacts/README.md

 # Contacts
-Adress book
+A simple "adress book".

+Working on an import/export function (to and from .md) to be used along with obsidian.

-Required packages:
+## Required packages:
-frontmatter
+frontmatter     pip install python-frontmatter
-PyQt5
+PyQt5           pip install PyQt5